strauberly/the-daily/README.md

 As well, the following is a one-hour speed run of warmup-1 on code-bat. https://codingbat.com/java/Warmup-1.
 Will give the remaining problems a go next time.

+Each run will be in the CodingBat class and documented here in the README.

 ---
 20:00 - 21:00